Annual General Meeting - Online via Zoom, August 22, 2020, 10:00 am

 Water testing report presented by Lisa Fast

 - Thank you to Carole Doré for her continued volunteer work on water testing.
 Water testing samples were collected August 10th.
-Samples from Usher and another sample from Location 6 near Des Generation are expected the week of August 23.
+Samples from Usher and another sample from Location 6 near Des Generation were collected August 26th.

-- Phosphorus, nitrogen and e-coli levels are all highest at location 6 off Ch. des Generations - ask your neighbours in that area not to use fertilizer, to naturalize their shoreline to keep geese away or use goose barriers, to ensure their septic systems are properly maintained, and to use phosphate-free cleaning products.
+- At Lac Notre Dame: Phosphorus, nitrogen and e-coli levels are all highest at location 6 off Ch. des Generations - ask your neighbours in that area not to use fertilizer, to naturalize their shoreline to keep geese away or use goose barriers, to ensure their septic systems are properly maintained, and to use phosphate-free cleaning products.
+A retest later in August showed e-coli down to more normal levels, although still higher than elsewhere in the lake.

 Water level report

 - Water levels were extremely high in early June, lawns were flooding at Ch.
-Des Generations, Lac Bernard Association also was complaining, outlet was cleared and levels dropped 30 CM or more over a week then have risen again over the summer where in mid-August, they are higher than in mid-August 2018 and 2019
+Des Generations, Lac Bernard Association also was complaining.
+Outlet was cleared of debris and levels dropped 30 CM or more over a week.
+They then rose again over the summer with heavy rain, so that in mid-August, they are higher than in mid-August 2018 and 2019.

-- Marcel Hunton reported that he has seen beaver activity at the outlet, that little water is getting through - we agreed that the board needs to develop a water level plan for the outlet, including what to do about beavers since it is private property
+- Marcel Hunton reported that he has seen beaver activity at the outlet- we agreed that the board needs to develop a water level plan for the outlet, including what to do about beavers since it is private property.

-- Lisa began tracking water levels in photographs, understanding historical levels and capturing levels in greater detail: Water level report
+- Lisa began tracking water levels in photographs, understanding historical levels and capturing levels in greater detail here: Water level report

 Board report on program that had been planned for 2019-2020